volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 };
 ```

-Now  `user` variable stores a reference to the new value (`{ name: "Andrew", surname: "Hopkins" }`) but the old value (`{ name: "John", surname: "Doe" }`) is still present in memory.
+Now  `user` variable stores a reference to the new value `{ name: "Andrew", surname: "Hopkins" }` but the old value `{ name: "John", surname: "Doe" }` is still present in memory.

 When there are no references to values in memory, Javascript engine can perform **garbage collection**.

-> Some high-level languages, such as **JavaScript**, utilize a form of automatic memory management known as **garbage collection**(GC).
+> Some high-level languages, such as JavaScript, utilize a form of automatic memory management known as **garbage collection**(GC).
 The purpose of a **garbage collector** is to monitor memory allocation and determine when a block of allocated memory is no longer needed and reclaim it.

 ## Object equality

-Object equality could be confusing at first sight, but after understanding *Reference* types it should become pretty straightforward.
+Object equality could be confusing at first sight, but after understanding Reference types it should become pretty straightforward.

 You might suppose that if 2 objects have the same properties and values they can be considered equal.
 Not really, let's see some examples: